HarshaVardanDonta/flutter_app/README.md

 - provider: ^6.1.2
 - http: ^1.3.0

-get is used to show the snackbars provider is used to manage state http is used to make api calls
+get is used to show the snackbars and to manage routing provider is used to manage state http is used to make api calls